Jackson Transit System

 The Jackson Transit System (known as JTRAN) operates fixed-route and an ADA paratransit demand response service throughout the City of Jackson, Mississippi, United States.
 The base fare is $1.50, $1 for students with school ID; $0.75 for kids 6–14; and $0.50 for seniors at least 60, disabled or Medicare.
 There is a 3-children limit to kids below 6 who ride for free when accompanied by a fare-paying rider.

 History

 From October 1, 2015, until December 31, 2018, the services were operated under a contractual arrangement by National Express Transit.
 Beginning January 1, 2019, the operator has been Transdev.
 The service is managed by the city's Transit Services Division in the Office of City Planning, Department of Planning and Development.

 Services

-JTRAN operates Monday-Friday from 05:45 to approximately 19:45.
-Route 1 buses come by bus stops every 30 minutes.
-All other buses come by bus stops once every 60 minutes.
-Saturday service is available from 06:45 to 19:15 with buses coming by bus stops every 60 minutes.
-There is no service on Sundays or major holidays at this time.
+JTRAN operates from 5:45 AM to approximately 7:05 PM on weekdays and from 6:15 AM to approximately 7:05 PM on Saturdays.
+There is no service on Sundays.

-All routes, except Route 12 depart from Union Station, located at 300 West Capitol Street and generally depart at 15 or 45 past the hour:
+All routes depart from Union Station, located at 300 West Capitol Street and generally depart at 15 or 45 past the hour.